n00shE/SpotifyData/README.md

                         Number of items to plot
 ```

+If you downloaded the extended stream history data, be sure to use the *-e* option.

 ## SpotifyData Class
 ```
 SpotifyData(path: str, searchType: str, extended=False, includePodcasts=False, darkMode=False)
 ```
 The class requires two arguments with three optionals.
-Class must be instantiated before using the methods below.
+The class must be instantiated before using the methods below.
 ### Required Arguments
 The path to the folder with the *StreamingHistoryX.json* files or the the *endsong_X.json* files.
 The search type which is either *'trackName'* or *'artistName'*.
 ### Optional Arguments
 Boolean if the data is from the extended streaming history download.
-(The defualt is the account data download)
+(The default is the account data download)
 Boolean to include podcasts.
 (Only works with the extended stream history)
 Boolean to make the chart dark mode.